 "Do you,___, take_____ to be your wife/husband, promising to cherish and protect her/him, whether in good fortune or in adversity, and to seek together with her/him a life hallowed by the faith of Israel?"

 Conservative Jewish Wedding Vow Example:

 "Do you, ____, take _____ to be your lawfully wedded wife/husband, to love, to honor and to cherish?"

-Most Muslim couples do not recite vows, but rather heed the words of the imam (cleric), who speaks about the meaning of marriage and the couple's responsibilities to each other and to Allah during the nikah, or marriage contract.
+Most Muslim couples do not recite vows, but rather heed the words of the imam (cleric), who speaks about the meaning of marriage and the couple's responsibilities to each other and to Allah during the nikah, or marriage ceremony.
 At the end of this ritual, the couple consents to become husband and wife, and they are blessed by the congregation.
-However, some Muslim brides and grooms do recite vows -- here is a common recitation:
+However, some modern Muslim couples do choose to recite vows inspired by the examples below.

 "______, I take you as my wife/husband, with your faults and your strengths, as I offer myself to you with my faults and my strengths.
 I will help you when you need help, and turn to you when I need help.
 I choose you as the person with whom I will spend my life."

 Presbyterian wedding vows will generally follow a format set by either the Presbyterian Church (USA) (PCUSA) or the Presbyterian Church in America (PCA).
 As the pastor will explain ahead of the vow exchange, Presbyterian vows are the promises that bind a couple together in matrimony—and the words used are generally pulled from the Common Book of Worship.

 "______, wilt thou have this woman/man to be thy wife/husband, and wilt thou pledge thy faith to him/her, in all love and honor, in all duty and service, in all faith and tenderness, to live with her/him, and cherish her/him, according to the ordinance of God, in the holy bond of marriage?"